benfavre/next-introspect/readme.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details.

-## 🤝 Contributing

 This package is developed by [Webdesign29](https://webdesign29.net/) for the community.
 We welcome contributions from everyone!

 ### How to Contribute